On the Most Informative Boolean Functions of the Very Noisy Channel: Proof of Lemma 2

-Proposition \ref{proposition: nonpositivity} implies that for any Boolean function $f$ being lex, $F_f''(1/2)\le 0$, where the equality is achieved if and only if $M$ is a power of $2$ and $n=\log M+1$, suggesting that $f$ can only be the dictator function.
-By the previous argument of ``most informative in high noise regime'', we conclude that dictator function is the globally most informative function, among all possible choices of $f$.
+The proof is completed. \end{IEEEproof} Proposition \ref{proposition: nonpositivity} implies that for any Boolean function $f$ being lex, $F_f''(1/2)\le 0$, where the equality holds if and only if $M$ is a power of $2$ and $n=\log_2 M+1$, suggesting that $f$ can only be the dictator function.
+By the aforementioned most informative Boolean function argument, we conclude that dictator function is the globally most informative function in the high noise regime, among all possible choices of $f$.